Cyril9227/cyril9227.github.io/_posts/leetcode-ml/2024-10-26-leetcode-ml.md

 <details>
  <summary><strong>💡 Solution</strong></summary>

-A bit of a mindfuck because the inputs are not in the usual format.
+A bit of a mindfuck because the inputs are not in the usual ML format.
 Here we consider a list of $F$ features, each having $N$ samples. <br> For instance :

 $$
 M =